MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-notifications.md

 # Set up enrollment notifications

-> [!NOTE]
+> [!IMPORTANT]
 > This feature is in public preview.
-For more information, go to [Public preview in Microsoft Intune](../fundamentals/public-preview.md).
+For more information, see [Public preview in Microsoft Intune](public-preview.md).

 [!INCLUDE [azure_portal](../includes/azure_portal.md)]